steevedoss/GeoRoot/README.md

 &nbsp;

 Much of social science research relies on qGIS and STATA plugins for georouting calculations.
 However, these plugins often depend on extensive third-party API usage.
 Alternatives such as ArcGIS addons are often closed, non-transparent about data processing, and paid.
-In contrast, GeoRoot offers a solution that meets sensitive data requirements by operating entirely offline.
+In contrast, GeoRoot offers a free solution that meets sensitive data requirements by operating entirely offline.
 This makes GeoRoot suitable for projects involving protected datasets that cannot be shared.
 Additionally, with Osmium-tool time-filtering, GeoRoot is capable of analyzing time-series historical data.
 More information on time-series routing [below](https://github.com/steevedoss/GeoRoot/blob/main/README.md#optimizations).